freenas/freenas-docs/userguide/freenas_cli.rst

 ----

-:command:`tmux` is a terminal multiplexer which enables a number of :terminals to be created, accessed, and controlled from a single :screen. :command:`tmux` is an alternative to GNU :command:`screen`.
+:command:`tmux` is a terminal multiplexer which enables a number of terminals to be created, accessed, and controlled from a single screen. :command:`tmux` is an alternative to GNU :command:`screen`.
-Similar to screen, :command:`tmux` can be detached from a screen and continue running in the background, then later reattached.
-Unlike :ref:`Shell`, :command:`tmux` allows you to have access to a command prompt while still providing access to the graphical administration screens.
+Similar to screen, :command:`tmux` can be detached from a screen and continue running in the background, then be reattached later.
+Unlike :ref:`Shell`, :command:`tmux` allows access to a command prompt while still providing access to the graphical administration screens.

-To start a session, simply type :command:`tmux`.
-As seen in Figure 24.8a, a new session with a single window will open with a status line at the bottom of the screen.
+Start a session by typing :command:`tmux`.
+As seen in Figure 24.8a, a new session with a single window opens with a status line at the bottom of the screen.
 This line shows information on the current session and is used to enter interactive commands.

 **Figure 24.8a: tmux Session**

 .. image:: images/tmux.png

-To create a second window, press :kbd:`Ctrl+b` then :kbd:`"`.
-To close a window, type :command:`exit` within the window.
+Press :kbd:`Ctrl+b` then :kbd:`"` to create a second window.
+Type :command:`exit` within a window to close it.

 `tmux(1)
 <http://www.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/./man1/tmux.1?query=tmux>`_
 lists all of the key bindings and commands for interacting with :command:`tmux` windows and sessions.

-If you close :ref:`Shell` while :command:`tmux` is running, it will detach its session.
-The next time you open Shell, run :command:`tmux attach` to return to the previous session.
+If you close :ref:`Shell` while :command:`tmux` is running, the session is detached.
+The next time :ref:`Shell` is opened, run :command:`tmux attach` to return to the previous session.
 To leave the :command:`tmux` session entirely, type :command:`exit`.
-If you have multiple windows running, you will need to :command:`exit` out of each first.
+When there are multiple windows running, :command:`exit` must be entered in each.

 These resources provide more information about using :command:`tmux`: